LvinzAwan/VolleyballScoreboard/README.md

 ## Appearance
 ![Appearance](images/ScoreBoard.jpg)

-## How to Use
-1. Download the latest release from [Releases](../../releases).
-2. Run the `VolleyballScoreboard.exe` file.
-3. Input team names, logos, and update scores during the match.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.